PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/README.md

 A detailed description of the data, the files, the scripts and all the work and its irregular flow is in the files in the docs section.
-These have been compiled to a nice html-format which can be viewed at [Venus Research Workbook at ReadTheDocs](https://venusresearchworkbook.readthedocs.io/en/latest/), or locally via the `index.html` in the `doc-html` folder of the repository.
+These have been compiled to a nice html-format which can be viewed at [Venus Research Workbook at ReadTheDocs](https://venusresearchworkbook.readthedocs.io/en/latest/), or locally via the `index.html` in the `docshtml` folder of the repository.